 These bookends on the customer experience are overlooked by many ecommerce sellers.
 It's unfortunate because they play a major role in retention—and retaining a customer is 5x cheaper than acquiring a new one.
 And it's not only repeat business your brand can gain from nailing these experiences—it's also greater lifetime value (LTV), increased loyalty, and an improved brand reputation.

 Here's the good news: You can create these excellent experiences, and then automate them.
 A Messenger chatbot is the key!
 You can build a chatbot with Chatfuel (no code required!), then use the Customer Chat Entry Point to add it to your website to reach prospects and customers.
 To guide you in designing these bot experiences, here's what Rutger, founder of BlueBrand&Co, recommends.

 A pre-purchase experience that focuses on the customer's needs

 The most important thing to keep in mind when designing pre-purchase experiences, according to Rutger, is this:

 Aim to be helpful in a way that's relevant to your specific target customers.
-Rutger suggests starting with a very basic bot flow that answers the FAQs you already know visitors have when they visit your ecommerce brand's site.
-Add it to your website with the Customer Chat plugin.
-Then, use it as a way to start gathering information on what elsewebsite visitors need from you.
+Rutger suggests starting with a basic bot flow that answers the FAQs you already know visitors have when they visit your ecommerce brand's site.
+Add it to your website with the Customer Chat Entry Point.
+Then, use it as a way to start gathering information on what else website visitors need from you.
 That way, you can base future decisions and additions to your bot on data, not assumptions.
 Data is what will help you refine your pre-purchase experiences even further.

 💡Tip: Integrate artificial intelligence into your bot so it can answer a wider range of prospect questions.
 You can build an AI chatbot with the help of our free Janis template.
 Find it under All Templates in your Chatfuel dashboard.
 An AI-powered chatbot will make the pre-purchase experience for your store even more seamless!